Apply Now! Green Project Support 2021

 - Project recipients must sign a project agreement, as any approved projects are considered to be in partnership with the London Environmental Network.

 - These funds must go directly to the consultant / contractor. (unless otherwise agreed upon Environmental Stewardship project funding.)

-- GEL must be invoiced for design services, consultations and installations.
+- GEL must be invoiced directly for design services, consultations and installations.

-- To be eligible for funding, the organization must be a member of GEL.
+- To be eligible for support, the organization must be a member of GEL.